ruckstack/ruckstack.github.io/_pages/docs/server/restart.md

 ## Restart A Service

-To restart all the containers in a particular service, run `system-control restart service [service-id]`.
+To restart all the containers in a particular service, run `/path/to/your/executable restart service [service-id]`.

 ### Available Flags